-Today's UV index in Newcastle upon Tyne, United Kingdom will be up to 4.8, indicating a moderate level of sun exposure for the average person.
+Today's UV index in Newcastle upon Tyne, United Kingdom will be up to 6.7, indicating a high level of sun exposure for the average person.
 Check our tips for today to make sure you're safe in the sun.

 The UV index in Newcastle upon Tyne is generally low to moderate, ranging from about 1 in winter to around 5 in summer.
 It rarely reaches very high levels due to its northern location.